 What is a Health Reimbursement Arrangement (HRA)?

-To note, HRAs are not health insurance.
-Employers set a monthly amount of tax-free money to offer their employees.
-Employees are able to purchase the health care items and services they want, which may include health insurance, and the employer will reimburse the employee up to the preset amount.
+It’s important to note, HRAs are not health insurance.
+Employers set an allowance amount of tax-free money to offer their employees.
+Employees are able to purchase the health care items and services identified in 213(d), which may include health insurance (if they have a specific type of HRA), and the third party administrator on behalf of the plan sponsor will reimburse the employee up to the determined allocation.

-HRAs are a great way for companies to offer health benefits to help pay for several medical expenses that are not covered under health insurance.
-For small businesses that cannot provide group health insurance, HRAs are an excellent option.
+HRAs can be a great way for companies to offer health benefits and to help pay for medical expenses that are not covered under health insurance.
+For small businesses that cannot provide group health insurance, HRAs can be an excellent option.

-HRAs have been around for several years, for 2019, the following types of HRAs are available:
+HRAs have been around for several years, as of 2023, the some of the most popular types of HRAs are available:

 - The qualified small employer HRA (QSEHRA)

-Each type of HRA has its own rules, so be sure to read the fine print for your specific plan.
-Let’s go over some rules that apply to HRAs in general.
+- The Excepted Benefit HRA (EBHRA) Each type of HRA has its own rules that are set by the IRS, and employers can add additional provisions so be sure to read the fine print for your specific plan.
+But in general, these are the rules that govern an HRA.

 An HRA is funded entirely by employers

-IRS Publication 502 is the go-to guide for what is defined as eligible medical and dental expenses for IRS purposes.
-While Publication 502 determines what the IRS allows, when it comes to an HRA, it’s not the final say.
-Employers can place restrictions on what may and may not be a reimbursable expense, making it important look to closely at the plans guide to ensure you don’t end up with an expense that won’t be reimbursed.
+IRS Publication 502 is the best up-to-date guide for which expenses are eligible to be reimbursed from your HRA.
+But this is just the baseline for what the IRS allows, when it comes to an HRA, it’s not the final say.
+Employers can place further restrictions on what may and may not be a reimbursable expense.
+This makes it important to look closely at the plan’s guide to ensure you don’t end up with an expense that won’t be reimbursed.

 Your dependents are not automatically covered under HRAs

-HRAs can just cover the employee or the employee and their dependents.
+Employers can choose whether the HRAs just cover the employee or the employee and their dependents.
 Each HRA will define its own rules.
-Of note, if dependents are going to be covered by an employee’s HRA, they must also be enrolled in a group health plan.
+Of note, for some types of HRAs, including Standard HRAs, if dependents are going to be covered by an employee’s HRA, they must also be enrolled in a qualifying health plan.

 Employers set many HRA rules, so read the fine print

 As we’ve seen, employers have a lot of say in how HRAs work for their employees.
 HRA rules can be complicated.
-The allocated amount, reimbursement eligible expenses, what happens when employees are no longer eligible (either by termination and/or retirement) and the reimbursement request process are just some things the employer has control over.
-Since HRAs have many moving parts, it is vital to read your personal plan in detail to not miss any information regarding your benefit.
+The allocated amount, reimbursement of eligible expenses, what happens when employees are no longer eligible (either by termination and/or retirement) and the reimbursement request process are just some things the employer has control over.
+Since HRAs have many moving parts, it is vital to read your employer’s plan in detail so you don’t miss any information regarding your benefit.

-HRAs can be a great benefit to help pay for medical expenses.
+HRAs can be a great benefit to help employees pay for medical expenses.
 If your employer offers one, take some time to consider utilizing the benefit.
+If your company is considering offering an HRA along with your group health insurance plan, reach out to Lively to discuss our easy-to-use HRA.

 Disclaimer: the content presented in this article are for informational purposes only, and is not, and must not be considered tax, investment, legal, accounting or financial planning advice, nor a recommendation as to a specific course of action.
 Investors should consult all available information, including fund prospectuses, and consult with appropriate tax, investment, accounting, legal, and accounting professionals, as appropriate, before making any investment or utilizing any financial planning strategy.